vruusmann/blog/_posts/2015-01-30-evaluating_database_data.md

 ### Overview ###

-This blog post is about employing the [Openscoring web service] (https://github.com/jpmml/openscoring) from within PostgreSQL database.
+This blog post is about employing the [Openscoring REST web service] (https://github.com/jpmml/openscoring) from within PostgreSQL database.

 The exercise starts with installing and running the Openscoring web service at localhost:8080 and deploying the example model `DecisionTreeIris.pmml` as described in the README file of the project.